 This section identifies the potential sources of OC Pesticides, PCBs, sediment toxicity, PAHs and metals compounds to Dominguez Channel and Greater Los Angeles and Long Beach Harbor Waters including discharges directly to these waterbodies and also through the Los Angeles River above the estuary (Los Angeles River estuary, itself, is included in "Greater Los Angeles and Long Beach Harbor Waters") and the San Gabriel River and estuary.
-As introduced in Section 2, Environmental Setting, the Los Angeles River Watershed and San Gabriel River watershed are not focus of these TMDLs.
-Detailed discussion of sources of OC Pesticides,
+As introduced in Section 2, Environmental Setting, the Los Angeles River Watershed and San Gabriel River

-&lt;sup>b Chlordane and total DDT associated sediment values from Newport Bay Indirect Effects draft report (SFEI, 2007)
+^b Chlordane and total DDT associated sediment values from Newport Bay Indirect Effects draft report (SFEI, 2007)

-&lt;sup>c PCBs-total associated sediment target from SF Bay bioaccumulation study (Gobas & Arnot, 2010)
+^c PCBs-total associated sediment target from SF Bay bioaccumulation study (Gobas & Arnot, 2010)

-&lt;sup>d Toxaphene value from New York DEP (1999), assumes 1% TOC n/a indicates that a target is not established in this TMDL for this constituent.
+^d Toxaphene value from New York DEP (1999), assumes 1%TOC

-\\Muir et al (1999) no-effect level for total PCBs in Forster's Tern eggs.
+^{}Muir et al (1999) no-effect level for total PCBs in Forster's Tern eggs.

-PCBs, sediment toxicity, PAHs and metals within the Los Angeles and San Gabriel River watershed will not be provided in this section.
+watershed are not focus of these TMDLs.
+Detailed discussion of sources of OC Pesticides, PCBs, sediment toxicity, PAHs and metals within the Los Angeles and San Gabriel River watershed will not be provided in this section.
 However, a discussion of the Los Angeles River above the estuary and the San Gabriel River and estuary as a source to the Harbors on the whole, is included.